Fat Hen, Lamb's quarters or Goose foot

 • Know what conditions favour Goose foot or Lamb’s Quarters.

-Why is Fat Hen a Problem Weed?
+Why is Fat Hen Weed a Problem?

 • It is a heavy seed producer.

-• Once it germinates Fat Hen flowers in as little as 5 weeks.
-It produces viable seeds two to three weeks after it flowers.
+• Once it germinates it flowers in as little as 5 weeks.

 The distribution map is courtesy of The Atlas of Living Australia.